alexandreday/fast_density_clustering/README.md

 The underlying code is based on fast KD-trees for nearest-neighbor searches O(n log n).
 While the algorithm is well suited for small datasets with meaningful densities, it works quite well on large datasets
 (c.g. for N=10000, run time is a few seconds).

-  # High-dimensional data clustering
-  Our approach can be combined with high-dimensional data.
-Density maps are estimated on a projected or a low dimensional representation of the high-dimensional data.
-The statistical significance of each clusters (wether it is noise or not) is then evaluated using multi-class random forest with logistic regression or SVMs.
-Example of the full method coming soon !

 # Installing
 I suggest you install the code using ```pip``` from an [Anaconda](https://conda.io/docs/user-guide/tasks/manage-environments.html) Python 3 environment.
 From that environment:
 ```